Tahubu-AI/microsoft-tmw-linux-migration/Skillable/06-techsummit-migration-lab.md

    4. [] Select **Connect directly to Azure Site Recovery without a proxy server** and select **Next**.

-   5. [] Configuration Azure Site Recovery for registration will take one or two minutes to complete.
-When it finishes, select **Finish**.
+   5. [] Configuration Azure Site Recovery for registration will take one or two minutes to install.
+When it completes, select **Finish**.

 5. [] Go back to the **Discover** blade in the Azure portal and refresh the browser page.